 To refresh, Riley's roaming teen years collide with The Great Depression, which hit the South especially hard.
 He got a few odd jobs, as a cook, and on radio shows, and as an extra in a western movie and other low budget Hollywood flicks.
-In 1935, Riley was 17 years old, and he looked much older.
-He was tall, thin, with thick, dark hair, and people were drawn to him.
-He had learned to perform, but also he learned how to pull off small cons.
-He was homeless some of that time.
+In 1935, Riley was 17, and as I've mentioned, he looked much older.
+He was tall, thin, with thick, dark hair, and people took notice.
+He had learned to perform, but also learned how to pull off small cons.
+Riley was homeless some of that time.

 At age 16 or 17, he met Alma Anderson in Columbia, South Carolina.
 They married, but they were often apart.
 Riley even went to live in a transient camp on an island in Mobile Bay, then off to California without Alma.
 Riley's own father, Zedoc, wouldn't loan him money, and Alma's dad, who lived in Albemarle, North Carolina, didn't want Riley around anymore.